MoldyMacaroniX/dashword.net/_src/posts/10-easiest-geometry-dash-demons-to-get-free-stars.md

 affiliateLinks: false
 hideAds: false
 ---
 In Geometry Dash, demon levels reward you with 10 stars, the highest reward available in online levels.
-This is why we've compiled a list of the 10 easiest Geometry Dash demons in order to help you get 100 free stars.
+This is why we've compiled a list of the 10 easiest Geometry Dash demons to help you get 100 free stars.

 While some [demon levels are hard](/posts/geometry-dash-demon-list-where-to-find-the-hardest-demons/) and other [demon levels feature secret ways](/posts/geometry-dash-5-secret-way-free-demons/), this is a list of easy Geometry Dash demons that are widely regarded as the easiest in the game.